Alepepi/PFVA/README.md

 then in code were there is a direction you need to change it to the direction that the device has

+there is a zip that has test images that you can use in order to see the acurracy

 Happy Coding!!